parametros-por-valor-o-referencia

 • How a REFERENCE works

-And with that in mind, let’s get to it 👇
+And with that ahead, let’s get into it 👇

 1. Parameters by value

-First assumption, passing parameters by value.
+First scenario, passing parameters by value.
 This is the “normal” way to pass parameters to a function.

-Case 1, let’s pass a variable of value type.
-For the example, I’m going to use an integer, a simple int.
+Case 1, let’s pass a value type variable.
+For the example I’ll use an integer, a simple int.
 But any value type would work.

 paso-por-valor-referencia-3